Everyones should start by reviewing the Saskatchewan Cycling BMX Racing Page here and the UCI BMX Guidelines here.

 These types of scenarios are all managed by the volunteer race organizers, which is completely run by all parents of the club.
 It’s beneficial to get to know these scenarios, as well as participate in Commissaire training to learn these rules.

 HOW WILL THE RACES RUN?

 Registration – Registration takes place prior to midnight the night before a race.
-At Globe, we use online registration through google forms.
+At Globe, we use online registration through our Racing page.
 When registration is closed, race volunteers start to prepare moto sheets, and changes at any time after registration closes can make this process difficult (ex.
 Late registrations and/or cancellations).